djcloudking/linux-troubleshooting-and-scripting/File Management.md

-# Bash Scripting - Exercise 1
+# Creating, Copying, and Renaming Files

 #### Create a directory "Ex3/" inside your home folder